akramer/lateral/README.md

 This also allows you to raise parallelism when things are going slower than you want.
 Underestimate how much work your machine can do at once?
 Ratchet up the number of tasks with `lateral config -p <N>`.
 Turns out that you want to run fewer?
 Reducing the parallelism works as well - no new tasks will be started until the number running is under the limit.

+## How does this black magic work?

+`lateral start` starts a server that listens on a unix socket that (by default) is based on your session ID.
+Each invocation of `lateral` in a different login shell will be independent.

+Unix sockets support more than passing data: they also support passing filedescriptors.
+When `lateral run` is called, it sends the command-line, environment, and open filedescriptors over the unix socket to the server where they are stored and queued to be run.

+## Logging

+Lateral uses glog, a Google logging library.
+Only the server logs, other commands do not.
+Its logs by default can be found in /tmp/lateral.INFO, but this can be configured using standard Google logging flags.